Here's a sample of our volunteer opportunities:VIEW AS

 The mission of the Tabor Children’s Services Mentoring Program is to empower youth ages 16-21 who are preparing to leave the child welfare system through the means of a mentoring relationship.
 Through a partnership with BCC&Y, a mentoring program has been incorporated as part of the continuum of care of Tabor’s Adolescent Initiative Program (AIP).
 The AIP supports a mentoring specialist who facilitates a program that helps adult volunteers form healthy and lasting relationships with youth in order to provide them with confidence, stability, and life skills.

-Overview: Tabor Children’s Services (Tabor) and Bucks County Children & Youth (BCC&Y) have partnered to create a mentoring program for youth ages 16-21 as they prepare to leave the foster care system.
-Adolescence is often a difficult time for the average youth.
-For youth associated with the foster care system, adolescence presents additional challenges as they have limited familial support.
+Overview: Tabor Children’s Services (Tabor) and Bucks and Lehigh County Children & Youth (BCC&Y) have partnered to create a mentoring program for youth as they prepare to leave the child welfare system.

-Youth do receive support from their BCC&Y caseworkers as well as the staff of Tabor’s Adolescent Initiative Program (AIP).
-However, once they turn 21, services are no longer available to them.
-Therefore, youth would greatly benefit from a mentoring relationship that could continue past their 21 st birthday.
+Youth do receive support from their C&Y caseworkers as well as the staff of Tabor and other Diversionary services.
+However, they are short term supports.
+Therefore, youth would greatly benefit from a stable mentoring relationship that is without expiration.

 The needs of the youth vary with each individual.
 Some need academic guidance while others need career support.
 All could simply use a friend who is not paid to be there.
 A mentor could offer insight, consistent support, and introduce them to new ideas.